guidomantilla/Valid-SecureMicroservices/README.md

 # Valid  Movies Rental
 This project was created as part of Valid's Hiring Process ( hope I can get the job :) )

+This is a very basic application, with just 3 use cases:
+* Login
+* Logout
+* Show a movies list

+This demo is more about backend security.

+Maybe, I will create a full feature web application on a near future.

 This project is under [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/)